giovannigv/Github-API/README.md

 # Github API

-Github API is an express app using typescript to find all repositories and branch from a user
+Github API is an express app using typescript and axios to find not forked repositories and branch from a user

 ## Installation
 Use the package manager [npm](https://www.npmjs.com/) to install Github API.